- Introduction by Acharya Madhva

 anejadekaṁ manaso javīyo nainaddevā āpnuvan pūrvamarṣat। taddhāvato'nyānatyeti tiṣṭhattasminnapo mātariśvā dadhāti ॥4॥

 Though Unmoved, That-One moves swifter than the mind.
-Even gods have not attained Him having limited knowledge.
-Standing still, He runs and surpasses others.
-In Him, Wind god gives water offering.
+Though it stands still, it outstrips all that run.
+Even gods have not attained Him because of limited knowledge.
+In Him, the Wind-God, i.e. mātarisvā, offers the waters.

 Bhā.: